Margarida Carvalho was born in 1988 in Oporto.

 KeywordsNetwork observability, PMU, Combinatorial optimization, Bilevel programming, Cutting plane.

-M. Carvalho, C. Telha, M. Van Vyve, J. P. Pedroso, "Competitive uncapacitated lot-sizing game", working paper.
+M. Carvalho, C. Telha, M. Van Vyve, J. P. Pedroso, "Competitive uncapacitated lot-sizing game", submitted.

 KeywordsCournot Competition, Lot-Sizing Problem, Nash equilibria, Potential Game.